 Join our Team!

 We're hiring!
-Our application closes on February 5, 2023 at 11:59 pm.
+The application period closes Sunday February 4, 2024, at 11:59 p.m.
 Apply on Handshake!

 • Leadership: using an understanding of own strengths, passion, and emotional intelligence, peer mentors will engage in leadership of peers by valuing uniqueness, pursuing a common vision, modeling the way, and encouraging student success.

-• Professional/Work Ethic: Serving as a role model and peer mentor are essential functions of this role, which requires integrity, dedication, initiative, and a commitment to welcoming and supporting First and Second-Year students at SSU.
+• Professional/Work Ethic: Serving as a role model and peer mentor are essential functions of this role, which requires integrity, dedication, initiative, and a commitment to welcoming and supporting first- and second-year students at SSU.

 Compensation

-• New Peer Mentor: $16/hour (Up to 10 hours a week)
+• New peer mentor: $17/hour (Up to 10 hours a week)

-• Returning Peer Mentor: $16.75 (Up to 10 hours a week)
+• Returning peer mentor: $17.50/hour (Up to 10 hours a week)

 • All hired staff will also receive priority registration while employed